 Records show that this was first a Gallic settlement.
 The name comes from the Celtic tribe that lived here, the Suessiones.
 These days, it is a quiet town that doesn’t attract a lot of visitors, but if you are a history buff, you may enjoy a trip to this ancient city.

 History of Soissons

 The town of Soissons is historically famous for having been the first capital of the Franks (France), after Tournai, a town that is now in Belgium.
 Its importance came from its location on the river Aisne, a natural junction point between the regions of Picardy, Champagne, and Ile de France.

-It was a strategic location, much fought over by Caesar and his Roman armies and the Gallic tribes.
+It was a strategic location, much fought over by Caesar and his Roman armies and the Gallic tribes, and later becoming an important city in the Frankish Empire.
 (The Parc Asterix theme park where Asterix and Obelix fight the dastardly Romans, is not far away from Soissons.)